azamb/docs-engineering-matrix/product.md

 #### Engineer 1

-- Contributes to planning and estimation
+- Contributes to planning and estimation.
 - Works on prioritized tasks first and with a bias to action.
 - Understands the value of rightsizing and breaking down tasks to enable continuous integration and incremental delivery.
-- Developing an understanding of weighing cost and value in decision making.
+- Developing an understanding of weighing cost and value in decision-making.

 #### Senior